rohanmaity123/docs/docs/apps/bulma-css/bulmaplay.md

 $ yarn # install modules
 $ yarn start # start the app in development mode

-$ yarn buid # build for production
+$ yarn build # build for production
 ```

 If all goes well, you should see this [BulmaPlay](https://bulma-css-bulmaplay.appseed.us/) running in your preferred browser on port 8000.